wise4rmgod/Journal_App/README.md

 Import project into android studio and run on a device or emulator

 # Built With
-Android Studio  3.1.2 - IDE used
+1.Android Studio  3.1.2 - IDE used
-Android SDK 27
+2.Android SDK 27
-Firebase - DataBase/Cloud Storage/Authentication
+3.Firebase - DataBase/Cloud Storage/Authentication
 # Authors
-Nwokocha Wisdom Maduabuchi - Initial work - Journa_app
+Nwokocha Wisdom Maduabuchi - _Initial work - Journa_app
 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
+# Acknowledgments
 1.Google
 2.youtube